arunnair018/DDoS-detection-and-mitigation-in-SDN-controller/README.md

 # DDoS-detection-and-mitigation-in-SDN-controller
-## An Entropy based algorithm to detect and mitigate DDoS attack in a SDN.
+## a Software-defined IoT gateway model to provide a more agile, secure, programmable gateway for IoT networks.
+Integrated with monitoring and mitigation methods to address the issue of DDoS attack in IoT
 To install mininet
 ```
 $ git clone git://github.com/mininet/mininet